The curious case of stalled squashfs reads

 Here's an interesting issue I and Tejun looked at a few days ago that I thought might be interesting to share with a wider audience.
 I hope it can serve as an example that kernel internals aren't just a black box when it comes to debugging, and it's possible to work these things out with a little patience and a careful eye.

 squashfs lives an incredibly versatile life.
 Many Linux users know it as the read-only filesystem that has powered almost the entire history of Linux Live CDs (excluding early efforts such as Yggdrasil and DemoLinux).
-Many Linux programmers also know it as a versatile filesystem for embedded use due to its support for transparent compression.
+Because of its support for transparent compression, it is also well-known among Linux programmers as a versatile filesystem for embedded use.
 Those looking at the history of squashfs changes inside the kernel will also see changes from Facebook, Google, and many other industry names, as it also serves a purpose serving production traffic at scale.

 Visualise such a situation: we've just finished transporting the squashfs images and are getting ready to use the files inside in the program.
 We go to load files from within this squashfs mount within the program, and usually all goes well.
 Sometimes, however, many of the program's threads seem to stall while trying to read data from this squashfs image, resulting in slower startup times.
 In this case, we found this when testing I/O limits as part of cgroup v2 work – in this case we expect I/O throughput to be reduced, but we don't expect applications to stall entirely.
 Take a look at the following two kernel stacks for two threads from the application, and have a think about what looks weird here.